POLITICAL SCIENCE: COURSES

 45-314.
 Constitutional Law and Politics in Canada

 The nature and purpose of constitution and major issues in Canadian constitutional politics.
-Topics may include judicial review, the development of human rights law in Canada, and the impact of the Charter of Rights on Canadian politics and government.
-(Prerequisite: 45-214 or consent of instructor.)
+Topics may include judicial review, the development of human rights law in Canada, the impact of the Charter of Rights on Canadian politics and government, and the Meech Lake and Charlottetown constitutional accords.
+(Prerequisite: 45-100 or consent of instructor.)

 45-320.
 Political Parties and Elections